-MIRATECH’s Differential Pressure Monitor & Data-Logging (diesel particulate filter (DPF) monitor) system provides warnings when the exhaust-gas back pressure in exhaust systems reaches excessively high levels, as can happen when a filter becomes clogged with diesel soot.
-If the monitoring system detects back pressure levels which are too high or severe damage to the filter, it first of all provides a visual alarm for the user by means of illuminated display lamps, and then generates a further audible alarm.
+MIRATECH’s Differential Pressure and Temperature Monitor & Data-Logging (Diesel Particulate Filter (DPF) monitor) system provides warnings when the exhaust-gas pressure reaches high levels, as can happen when a filter becomes clogged with diesel soot or ash.
+If the monitoring system detects back pressure levels which are too high, it first of all provides a visual alarm for the user by means of illuminated display lamps, and then generates a further audible alarm.

-If desired, actual pressure, temperature or rpm values can be shown on the display at random.
-The pressure, temperature, and engine speed values are continuously written to memory.
+If desired, actual pressure and temperature values can be shown on the display.
+The pressure and temperature are continuously written to memory.
 When an alarm is generated, it remains activated until the relevant values return to normal levels.
-The audible alarm is switched off when the alarm tone is acknowledged.
+The audible alarm is switched off when the alarm is acknowledged.

 - Power Generation